Matthew J. Reilly, P.C.

 Matt is a former assistant director of the Federal Trade Commission (FTC), Bureau of Competition.
 In this role, he served for five years as the head of the FTC’s Mergers IV division, where he led numerous investigations and oversaw the FTC’s litigation efforts in industries such as hospitals, supermarkets and other retailers, and a variety of consumer products.
 Previously, Matt served as deputy assistant director for the FTC’s Mergers I division, overseeing investigations and litigation involving mergers in industries such as pharmaceuticals, medical devices, biotechnology, over-the-counter products, defense, aerospace, industrial goods, energy, consumer goods and food products.

 As one of the federal government’s leading trial lawyers for more than a decade, Matt served as first-chair litigator representing the FTC in numerous high-profile antitrust trials.
 Matt led the FTC’s investigations and served as the lead litigator for the FTC in OSF Healthcare/Rockford Memorial Hospital, ProMedica/St. Luke’s, Phoebe Putney/Palmyra, Inova/Prince William, and Whole Foods/Wild Oats.
 Among many other awards received during his tenure at the FTC, Matt was awarded the FTC’s highest honor, the Chairman’s Award, as recognition for numerous successes in high-profile litigations.

-Matt is recognized as a leader in his field by Chambers USA, The Legal 500, and Benchmark Litigation.
+Matt is recognized as a leader in his field by Chambers Global, Chambers USA, The Legal 500, and Benchmark Litigation.
 He was also the only antitrust attorney honored by The National Law Journal as the “Top Outside Counsel” to America’s Outstanding General Counsel for his success in obtaining US merger clearances.

 Admissions & Qualifications